 Faculty in Animal Systems Biology study complex physiological and developmental processes in model animals.
 These systems offer important experimental advantages in their accessibility, genetic resources, or amenability to specialized biochemical and molecular analysis.
 The systems used include rats and mice, zebrafish, the fruit fly Drosophila, and the nematode worm C. elegans.
 With modern tools and techniques, our faculty creatively explore key questions relating to sensory biology and neuronal processing, gene and protein expression in metabolic syndromes, and organismal integration through endocrine signaling.

 The faculty group includes Drs.
-Ferkey, Gunawardena, Xu-Friedman, Medler, and Loretz.
+Daniels, Ferkey, Gunawardena, Xu-Friedman, Medler, and Loretz.